NeverOddOrEven/MEANJS-PF-4/README.md

 ### Demo
 Click here for the [Live Demo](http://asuttmiller-pf-4.herokuapp.com)

+### Portfolio Overview
+1. A user types in a phrase & saves.
+2. Each character in the phrase is mapped randomly to an icon 1-144.
+3. Each character in the phrase is mapped randomly to a color 1-14.
+4. The phrase is then displayed as icons from a font file, with newly mapped colors.
+5. The system then performs a map-reduce on all the characters in the phrases collection to return a per-character count.
+6. The tallies are displayed after every new additional phrase, with the respective mapped icon & color.

 ### Prerequisites
 Make sure you have installed all these prerequisites on your development machine.
 * Node.js - [Download & Install Node.js](http://www.nodejs.org/download/) and the npm package manager, if you encounter any problems, you can also use this [Github Gist](https://gist.github.com/isaacs/579814) to install Node.js.